MatthewPalmer9/dreamstream/README.md

 # DreamStream
-Production: N/A (for now)
+- Production: N/A (for now)
-Staging: N/A
+- Staging: N/A

 ## Developers
 [Matthew Palmer](https://github.com/matthewpalmer9)

 ## About
 DreamStream is a video streaming application.
-It is a passion project for fun and with the ultimate goal of upgrading my knowledge around video stream, user accounts, security and more.
+It is a passion project for fun and with the ultimate goal of upgrading my knowledge around video streaming, user accounts, cookies, security and more.

 ## Objectives
 - To learn about video streaming.